dynamic-R/RTM/README.md

 RTMtutorial(1)
 ```

-Every tutorial contains a short knowledge-clip (hosted on YouTube) and a corresponding slide show (hosted on Google drive).
+Every tutorial contains a short knowledge-clip (hosted on YouTube), a corresponding slide show (hosted on Google drive), and a list of questions that test your comprehension of the material covered in the knowledge-clip.

 ### Start an Exercise

-To see the list of all exercises, type in the R-console
+To see the list of all exercises, enter the following command in the R-console:

 ```
 RTMexercise("?")